machosaurus/YakShop/README.md

-# YakShop-
+# Yak Web Shop
-Yak Shop is now Open!!!!
+The Yak Web Shop is now Open!!!!